aiindonesiaart/blog/posts/prompt-gambar-kucing-dengan-ai.md

 - **Description** : A compact cat with a short, plush coat, resembling a Persian but with a more muscular build.
 - **Location** : Simple studio backdrop with neutral tones.
 - **Activity** : The Exotic Shorthair is playfully interacting with a small toy mouse.
-- Lighting: High-contrast lighting that highlights the cat's round features and plush coat.
+- **Lighting** : High-contrast lighting that highlights the cat's round features and plush coat.
 - **Style** : Clean, modern, and focused on texture details.
 - **Composition** : The cat is centrally framed with the toy mouse in the lower foreground.
 - **Professionalism** : A high-quality image that shows off the details of the fur and playful behavior.